Proven Results | High Success 500 + Reviews

 The Civil Service Success Profiles framework is an essential component of the recruitment process, shifting away from traditional competency-based assessments to a more comprehensive evaluation of candidates.
 This framework focuses on five key elements: behaviours, strengths, ability, experience, and technical skills.

 This means that Civil Service interviews take a blended recruitment approach involving both Behaviour questions and Strength questions at application and interview stage.
 At the application stage, many candidates are asked to write 250 word Behaviour examples together with a Personal Statement around the job criteria.
 Once a candidate is sifted to interview, they will be asked interview questions around the same Behaviours specified in the job specification.
 If you are an external candidate it can be very challenging to write Behaviour examples and prepare examples for interview.
-In the video and article below we give you tipes on how to structure your examples in order to achieve a higher assessment at application and interview stage.
 Interview Skills Clinic have extensive experience of coaching clients for Civil Service interviews.
 We are an approved interview training provider across the Civil Service departments such as The Treasury and CPS and we have extensive experience helping clients succeed in their applications and interviews from EO level to Director General as well as deliverng internal training for The Foreign Office and Dept of Trade.
+If you are interested in one-to-one coaching you can Book A Free Consultation from our website.

 Five Types Of Civil Service Interview Questions